Using Cloudflare with WordPress

 If you do not have control of your web server, you can feel free to skip this section.

-It’s a great thing to install the latest and stable version of Mod_Cloudflare on the Apache server, and this will ensure that your Cloudflare will work transparently by making sure your IP is logged correctly in both Apache logs and web applications.
-In addition, Mod_Cloudflare is now gonna also make sure that Flexible SSL will work transparently.
+It is a good idea to install the latest and stable version of Mod_Cloudflare on the Apache server which will ensure that your Cloudflare will work transparently by making sure your IP is logged correctly in both Apache logs and web applications.
+In addition, Mod_Cloudflare will now also make sure that Flexible SSL will work transparently.

-For you to be able to install the plugin, you are gonna need to login to your WordPress dashboard, go to the plugins section, and search for ‘Cloudflare’ and select the WordPress Plugin.
+For you to be able to install the plugin, you will need to login to your WordPress dashboard and go to the ‘plugins’ section.
+Search for ‘Cloudflare’ and select the ‘WordPress’ plugin.

-Once you’ve installed the plugin, click the ‘Activate Plugin’ button, and then you may go ahead and configure the plugin by going to Settings and afterwards clicking the CloudFlare menu option.
+Once you have installed the plugin, click the ‘Activate Plugin’ button; after this, you may configure the plugin by going to ‘Settings’ and clicking the ‘CloudFlare’ menu option.

-You are gonna be greeted by the login page once you can enter in your credentials.
+You will be greeted by the login page once you enter in your credentials.

-You are gonna find the Global API Key Panel on that page.
+You will find the Global API Key Panel on that page.

-Now you can enable the Optimized Defaults in the WordPress plugin so Cloudflare will work optimally on your platform.
-You may do this by clicking the “Apply” button next to the setting.
+Now you can enable the Optimized Defaults in the WordPress plugin so that Cloudflare will work optimally on your platform.
+You may do this by clicking on the ‘Apply’ button next to the setting.

-After you’ve done all the steps, you can now go and improve your security and performance by customizing your Cloudflare configuration.
+After you have completed all these steps, you can now improve your security and performance by customizing your Cloudflare configuration.